manand881/Inter-BIT-Mailing-LIst/readme.md

 ## Usage

 Please use the script responsibly.
 I am not resposible for any communication that you may try to initiate or recieve.
-This is to be used only for academic purposes
+This is to be used only for academic purposes.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.